matthiasn/talk-transcripts/Hickey_Rich/SimpleMadeEasy-mostly-text.md

 Vars are complex and variables are complex.
 Managed references are also complex, but they are simpler.
 Inheritance, switch statements, pattern matching are all complex, and polymorphism a la carte is simple.

+[Time 0:30:11]

 Now remember the meaning of simple.
 The meaning of simple means unentangled, not twisted together with something else.
 It does not mean I already know what it means.
 Simple does not mean, "I already know what it means".

 OK.
 Syntax is complex.
 Data is simple.
 Imperative loops, fold even, which seems kind of higher level, still has some implications that tie